cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## External variables

 You can also have Mindcode assign identifiers to external variables.
 For that, you need to allocate a heap within a Memory Cell or a Memory Bank.
 This allocation tells the Mindcode compiler where to store the external variables.
 A heap is simply a region of external memory.
 The heap is allocated using the following Mindcode:

 ```
 allocate heap in cell4[50 ...
 64]
 ```

 This statement allocates a heap, stored in `cell4`, and uses memory locations 50, 51, 52, ..., 62, and 63 (note the
 exclusive range).
 If you declare more external variables than you have allocated space for, compilation will fail with an `OutOfHeapSpaceException`.
 In that case, allocate more space for the heap in your cell, or switch to a Memory Bank and allocate more space to your heap.

 Once the heap is allocated, you can use external variables.
 External variables are identified by the `$` (dollar-sign) prefix:

 ```
 allocate heap in cell4[32 ...
 64]

-$dx = 1 // this is a global variable assignment
+$dx = 1 // this is an external variable assignment
 $dy = 1
 $ne_x = 90
 $ne_y = 90